vegaprotocol/specs/protocol/0087-VAMM-automated_market_maker.md

   - Amount of funds to commit
   - Price bounds (upper, lower, base)
   - Margin ratios at upper and lower bound (ratio for leverage at bounds.
 Reciprocal of leverage multiplier e.g. 0.1 = 10x leverage)
-- Additionally, the transaction should contain data related to the setup of the position but which does not need to be stored:
-  - Maximum slippage (%), used for rebasing position when creating/updating AMM
 - Once accepted, the network will transfer funds to a sub-account and use the other parameters for maintaining the position.
 - At each block, the party's available balance (including margin and general accounts) for trading on the market will be checked.
 If the total balance is `0` the AMM configuration will be stopped.
 - If the party submits a `CancelAMM` transaction the AMM configuration for that party, on that market, will be cancelled.
 All active orders from the AMM will be cancelled and all funds and positions associated with the sub-account will be transferred back to the main account.